 I have been to Galaxidi before, on Ash Monday, but never in Amfissa during the peculiar custom of the Ghost of Charmaina Carnival, on the last Saturday of the Carnival.

 This custom is related to a very old local legend, a quite romantic one.
 The story says that there was a tanner who loved a beautiful girl and they were very happy.
 After one of his long trips to sell his goods and be able to buy the engagement rings, he returned only to find out that his loved one had died tragically after being hit by lightning.
 He then died of sadness and haunted the Charmaina fountain.
 He was known as the ghost of Charmaina from then on.
 Anytime a local tanner was dying he would come out and scream in the night.
 The legend said that there were more ghosts protecting other places and they would fight amongst them many times.
 The locals would hear the screams and hide in their homes.
 After many years the screaming ceased and the locals believe that the ghost finally found its rest.

 I got myself in the town as early as I could so I would go around and understand the event's schedule.
 Amfissa is a beautiful town with many restored old buildings.
 You can find many nice traditional cafes and taverns around with delicious comfort food.

-Soon, many of the little ones are getting ready and go out in the street and start having fun.
+Soon, many of the little ones are getting ready and going out in the street and start having fun.
 The music in the streets had already started.
-Many of the participants are holding tin buckets and bang them with cut branches to make noise.
+Many of the participants are holding tin buckets and banged them with cut branches to make noise.
 Noise is a common method found in Greek folklore to send away evil spirits and goblins.

 Meanwhile, the three ghosts are getting ready inside the art workshop.
-People dressed in goat's skin will be carrying them and perform during the event.
+People dressed in goat's skin will be carrying them and performing during the event.